oracle-livelabs/spatial-graph/spatial/cleanup/cleanup.md

-## Remove Everything Created in this Workshop
+## Task 1: Remove Everything Created in this Workshop

 1. To remove tables and indexes created in this workshop, run the following using the run script button in SQL Worksheet.